Everyone knows that guinea pigs are cute, but the critical question is how bad do they smell?

 Are Guinea Pigs Messy?

 The good news is that you can contain much of the mess by anticipating this.
-Choose a roomy litter box and use this for all of your guinea pig’s hay and food.
-Put absorbent pads or mats under houses and sleeping areas so you can swap them out quickly.
-If you do these things, keeping on top of the mess is a breeze.
+For example, you can choose a roomy litter box and use this for all of your guinea pig’s hay and food.

 Does Guinea Pig Pee Have a Strong Smell?